A Complete Guide to Manual Software Testing

 Step 1: Requirement Analysis

-The first step is to thoroughly understand the software requirements specification (SRS) document.
+The first step is thoroughly understanding the software requirements specification (SRS) document.
 This document outlines the product's intended functionality, features, and performance expectations.
 By analyzing the requirements, testers can identify specific areas that need to be tested.

 Step 2: Test Plan Creation